Panel User Guide

 Security

-Service Providers agree to comply with any applicable security requirements specified in the Protective Security Policy Framework (including those provisions relevant to Commonwealth contracted Service Providers), as required by an Agency in an Order for Service.
+Service Providers agree to comply with any applicable security requirements specified in the Protective Security Policy Framework (including those provisions relevant to Commonwealth contracted Service Providers), as required by an entity in an Order for Service.

-Agencies can specify additional security requirements in an Order for Service, for example, that Personnel working on the matter must have or obtain a national security clearance.
+Entities can specify additional security requirements in an Order for Service, for example, that Personnel working on the matter must have or obtain a national security clearance.

 Confidential Information not to be disclosed

-Agencies should be aware of their responsibility to maintain confidentiality when working with secondees from a Service Provider or other contractors/consultants.
+Entities should be aware of their responsibility to maintain confidentiality when working with secondees from a Service Provider or other contractors/consultants.

 Indigenous Procurement Policy